eclipse-kura/kura/_posts/wires/2018-04-09-kura-wires-gpio.md

 ## Configure Kura Wires GPIO Driver Application

-1. Install the GPIO Driver from the [Eclipse Kura Marketplace](https://marketplace.eclipse.org/content/???)
+1. Install the GPIO Driver from the Eclipse Kura Marketplace ([here](https://marketplace.eclipse.org/content/gpio-driver-eclipse-kura-3xy) or [here](https://marketplace.eclipse.org/content/gpio-driver-eclipse-kura-4xy)).
 2. On the Kura web interface, instantiate a GPIO Driver:
   * Under "System", select "Drivers and Assets" and click on the "New Driver" button.
   * Select "org.eclipse.kura.driver.gpio" as "Driver Factory", type a name in to "Driver Name" and click "Apply": a new driver will be instantiated and shown up under the "Drivers and Assets" tab.